CSCfi/csc-user-guide/docs/apps/snakemake.md

 # Snakemake

 Snakemake is a python-based scientific workflow management system for creating scalable, portable, and reproducible workflows.
 It is one of the popular workflow managers within the bioinformatics community, but is not specific to bioinformatics.
+Like in Nextflow, snakemake also supports running scripts (via. script/run/shell directive of snakemake rule) from other languages such as R, bash and Python.

 [TOC]